apache/usergrid/sdks/nodejs/README.md

 ##Getting started
+To get you started, please note that the SDK consists of one main JavaScript file, located in the project at:

+  /lib/usergrid.appSDK.js

+With a dependency on:

+  /lib/XMLHttpRequest.js

+Simply include the SDK to begin to use it:

+  var sdk = require("lib/usergrid.appSDK");

+Then initialize it with your app and org id:

+  sdk.Usergrid.ApiClient.init('apigee', 'sandbox');

+You are now ready to use the sdk handle to make calls against the API.
+See the sample app for more example usage.

+##Sample / Test app
-After installing Node on your system, navigate to the directory where you put the code repo and run the following command:
+After installing Node on your system, navigate to the directory where you put the code repo and run the following command to start the sample app:

-  node index.js
+  node test/server.js

 This will start the node server.
 If it was successful, you should see the following on the command line: